 ISSN 2351-6895 | eISSN 2424-6115

 Focus and Scope.
-The journal covers the following topics: Palaeoslavonic studies and Slavic etymology; Baltic-Slavonic linguistic relations; the Slavic heritage of the Grand Duchy of Lithuania; Slavic dialectology; the history and modern situation of Slavic languages; comparative research; training in foreign languages; translation/interpretation; other fields of Slavonic studies.
+The diamond open access journal covers the following topics: Palaeoslavonic studies and Slavic etymology; Baltic-Slavonic linguistic relations; the Slavic heritage of the Grand Duchy of Lithuania; Slavic dialectology; the history and modern situation of Slavic languages; comparative research; training in foreign languages; translation/interpretation; other fields of Slavonic studies.
 Besides, the journal includes critiques and reviews of Slavonic literature; information and reports about Slavonic symposiums and conferences, academic personalities; specialized Slavonic bibliographies, etc.

 Publication Frequency.
-The journal is published annually.
+The journal is published twice a year.

 Languages.
 The contributions are accepted for publication in any of the Slavic languages, English, German or Lithuanian.

 Charges.
 The journal does not charge article processing charges or submission charges.